Musicoin/orbiter/README.md

 `parity --chain mus.json --tracing on --dapps-port 8848`

-the newest version of chain spec of Musicoin can be found [here](https://github.com/Musicoin/orbiter/blob/master/mc.json).
+the newest version of chain spec of Musicoin can be found [here](https://github.com/Musicoin/orbiter/blob/master/mc.json)  (for Parity version 1.6+, please use this forked spec).

 ## Populate the DB
 ### Run: